 Coughing and deep breathing

 Having a dressing changed

 You may press the button to give yourself medicine to increase your comfort.
 The medicine will not make you pain-free, but it should allow you to rest and move around.

-Your nurse will check on you often.
-The nurse will check the pump each shift to record how many attempts were made and how many doses you received.
 Please tell your doctors and nurses if the medicine is not helping to control your pain.
-Your doctor can change the dose, its timing, or the drug if your pain is not controlled.
+Your doctor may change the dose, its timing, or the drug if your pain is not controlled.
 Once the dose and rate are set, the pump is locked to prevent any changes to the settings.

 Ask your nurse about other non-drug methods to manage pain.

 The PCA will be stopped when your doctors and nurses feel you are ready to take your pain pills by mouth.